Tiong Bahru food

 Image credit: @thefudgybrownie

 TIANN’S offers a specially curated menu for the health-conscious, providing gluten-free, sugar-free, and keto diet-friendly food options.
 Order their signature waffles if you don’t know where to start.
-The TIANN’S Waffles are priced from $19, and come with two toppings.
-You can choose from smoked trout, fresh mozzarella, scrambled eggs, maple syrup and butter.
+The TIANN’S Waffles are priced at $24+, and are made with a secret mix of almond, chia seeds, coconut, eggs, and rice.
+You can choose two toppings, including fresh mozzarella, scrambled eggs, and smoked trout.

 Apart from the above, they have all-day breakfast that you can build on, as well as healthy mains that span different cuisines.
-These include Grandma’s Bibimbap ($19++), which you can top-up $2 to make paleo, and TIANN’S KFC (from $24++), the cafe’s healthier take on Korean fried chicken with housemade gochujang, and served with rice cakes.
+These include Grandma’s Bibimbap ($23+), which you can zhng up by adding Italian White Tuna ($6.50+) or Spicy Pork Bulgogi ($16+), and KFC ($33+), the cafe’s healthier take on Korean fried chicken with housemade gochujang, and served with rice cakes.

 Tel: 6222 1369